-- Differences between expected and actual experience This difference is deferred and amortized over a five year period. - Changes in actuarial assumptions This difference is recognized over the average remaining service life for all active, inactive, and retired members. - Pension contributions after the measurement date These contributions are deferred and recognized in the following fiscal year.
+- Differences between expected and actual experience This difference is deferred and amortized over a five-year period. - Changes in actuarial assumptions This difference is recognized over the average remaining service life for all active, inactive, and retired members. - Difference in projected and actual earnings on pension assets This difference is deferred and amortized over a five-year period. - Pension contributions after the measurement date These contributions are deferred and recognized in the following fiscal year.